Quick Take

 Roosters are the leaders of their flocks.
 Their job is to protect the flock and mate with the hens.
 A rooster mates with as many hens as he can, and he also maintains the pecking order in the coop.

 Chickens are sociable animals who enjoy living in groups.
-They share incubation and child-rearing duties, and they share food and resources.
+They share food and resources.

 When a rooster finds food, he calls the other chickens over to eat first.
-The rooster may cluck loudly or pick up the food in his feet and drop it.
-Mother hens engage in the same behavior trying to get their chicks to eat.
+The rooster may cluck loudly or pick up the food with his feet and drop it.
+Mother hens engage in the same behavior, trying to get their chicks to eat.

 Habitat